EtchedPixels/FUZIX/docs/Platforms.md

 Tested on 0.3rc1
 - Yes, real system

+### Simple80

+A glueless Z80 system with 128K of banked RAM in two banks along with 64K ROM.
+The serial I/O is partially decoded between 0x00-0x7F, and the optional CF adapter decodes 0x80-0xBF although a standard RC2014 adapter can also be used (decodes at 0x10-0x17/0x90-0x97).

+Supported Features
+- Onboard SIO/2 ports
+- IDE CF adapter (Simple80 or RC2014)
+- Z80 CTC (eg SC102) at 0xD0
+- RC2014 RTC (optional) at 0xC0

+It is possible to run with an RTC instead in tickless mode but this is not recommended.
+Note that the CTC requires a non-standard address due to the partial decodes of the Simple80 devices.

+Due to the limited memory the Simple80 systems are not recommended for multi-user usage.
+It is also not possible to use these boards with a banked ROM/RAM card.

+Tested on 0.3rc1
+- Yes, emulation

 ### Tiny68K

 A 68000 based SBC with CF interface and a lot of memory.